meralr/COVID_ISTANBUL/README.md

 We are open to international collaborations.

-# Data will be made available once the paper is accepted.
+We are working on the draft of the paper and the data will be made available once the paper is sent for review.